Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Architecture of CGNNs

 \subsection{1D discrete generator architecture}

 A deep generative model can be defined as a map $G_\theta \colon \R^\Esse \to X$, where $X$ is a finite-dimensional space with $\Esse \leq \dim(X)$, constructed as the forward pass of a neural network with parameters $\theta$.
-Our main motivation being the use of generators in solving ill-posed inverse problems, we consider generators that carry out a dimensionality reduction, i.e.\ $\Esse \ll \dim(X)$, which will yield better stability in the reconstructions.
+Our main motivation being the use of generators in solving ill-posed inverse problems, we consider generators that allow for a dimensionality reduction, i.e.\ $\Esse \ll \dim(X)$, which will yield better stability in the reconstructions.

 As a starting point for our continuous architecture, we then consider the one introduced in \cite{DCGAN}.
 It is a map $G\colon \R^S \to X$ (we drop the dependence on the parameters $\theta$) obtained by composing an affine fully connected (f.c.) layer and $L$ convolutional layers with nonlinear activation functions.
 More precisely: